Marc Stanley: Visits

 During his term as Ambassador, Stanley often encouraged U.S. officials to engage with and visit Argentina, and vice versa.
 U.S. visitors included Secretary of State Antony Blinken, Secretary of Energy Jennifer Granholm, Deputy Secretary of State Wendy Sherman, SOUTHCOM Commander General Laura Richardson, Special Envoy to Monitor and Combat Antisemitism Deborah Lipstadt, and NASA Administrator Bill Nelson.
 Additionally, several Congressional delegations traveled to Argentina, including delegations headed by representatives and senators Menendez, Cornyn, Rubio, Rogers, Cardin, and Smith.

-In March 2023, Stanley helped organize and supported President Alberto Fernández’s visit to the United States, which included a bilateral meeting with President Joe Biden.
-He also brought a delegation of Argentina’s “Norte Grande” governors to the U.S. in order to discuss the region’s industrial, touristic, and cultural potential and strengthen trade relations and investment.
+In March 2023, Stanley helped organize and supported President Alberto Fernández's visit to the United States, which included a bilateral meeting with President Joe Biden.
+He also brought a delegation of Argentina's “Norte Grande” governors to the U.S. in order to discuss the region's industrial, touristic, and cultural potential and strengthen trade relations and investment.
 In 2024, Stanley led the IMPACT (Initiative to Mitigate Pollution and Climate Threats) reverse trade mission, with Argentine, Uruguayan, Paraguayan and Chilean public- and private-sector representatives traveling to California to showcase opportunities in renewable energy and green initiatives.

 Awards

-In August 2022, Argentine foundation Centro de Estudios Americanos (CEA) presented Stanley with the Puentes de América Award for his contributions to CEA’s bilateral objectives.
+In August 2022, Argentine foundation Centro de Estudios Americanos (CEA) presented Stanley with the Puentes de América Award for his contributions to CEA's bilateral objectives.
 CEA is a strong advocate of stronger U.S.-Argentine ties and organizes seminars and programs both in Argentina and in the United States for numerous high-level individuals including political leaders, legislators, military and law enforcement officers, business leaders, union leaders, academics, and other professionals.

 In June 2024, Centro Ana Frank Argentina para América Latina (CAFA) presented Stanley with an award recognizing his commitment to the preservation of the memory of the Holocaust both in Argentina and in the United States.

 In September 2025, The Jerusalem Post recognized Stanley as one of the most influential Jewish people in the world, ranking him 17th on its list of the "50 Most Influential Jews".

 Personal life

-A native of Dallas, Texas, Stanley graduated from St. Mark’s School of Texas in 1975.
+A native of Dallas, Texas, Stanley graduated from St. Mark's School of Texas in 1975.
 He then received a Bachelor of Business Administration from the George Washington University in 1979 and a Juris Doctor from the University of Texas School of Law in 1982.
-He and his wife, Wendy, have three children and three grandchildren.
+He and his wife, Wendy, have three children and four grandchildren.
 A strong proponent of organ donation, he donated his kidney to an ill Dallas rabbi in 2014.